Suspended Particulate Matter Definition – SPM and RSPM

 The PM10 and PM 2.5 monitoring concentrated on by the American EPA has been specifically used to monitor urban populations and is not designed to assess potential import/export dust situations at a local level.

 In our opinion, no South African manufactured PM 10 or PM 2.5 units meet the EPA standards as outlined in the Federal Register 40 CFR parts 53 and 58.

 We have already outlined both the twin and four bucket units manufactured at present as product units.

-In one instance we have manufactured a prototype 3-bucket unit with the buckets located on the prevailing wind directions to customise the unit.
+In one instance we have manufactured a prototype 3-bucket unit with the buckets located in the prevailing wind directions to customise the unit.
 Results have been most successful.

-While we have already covered the outside agency laboratory work that can be done we offer experience and some good tips to improve the efficiency of the monitoring programme.
+While we have already covered the outside agency laboratory work that can be done we offer experience and some good tips to improve the efficiency of the monitoring program.